OBF/obf-docs/Affiliated-Project-Policy.md

 Candidate projects must fulfil all criteria for the Affiliated OBF Project status before they can officially become affiliated.

-In order to apply for Candidate status, email [WHAT EMAIL ADDRESS??] with the following information:
+In order to apply for Candidate status, [create a GitHub issue](https://github.com/OBF/obf-docs/issues/new?labels=candidate-project-application&template=candidate-project-application.md) with the following information:

 - URL of the project
 - Contact information for the project maintainers